Article ©Jacob Katel

 At the time, there were no record stores, let alone ones selling independent music.
 If you wanted to buy a record, you might find one at a furniture store, but if you wanted some indie r&b like what the popular jump combos were playing in the clubs on Central Ave in downtown L.A., you might try a barbershop or a bus depot.
-For the most part, these records were consumed in public; at bars, restaurants, and any house where hookers timed their clients by the records on the juke; and the records were mostly bought and sold between regional distributors and jukebox operators.
+For the most part, these records were consumed in public; at bars, restaurants, and any house where hookers timed their clients by the records on the juke.
+The records were mostly bought and sold between regional distributors and jukebox operators.
 The jukebox ops were always looking for hot new records to fill up the machines on their routes, and to generate coins in the cash box.

 This was the birth of the modern American independent record business.

 Henry Stone left L.A. in the late 1940’s and moved his wife and kids to Miami, FL.
 He was on the steps of the Dade County Courthouse, going to get his drivers license, when his old buddy Mike Collier showed up out of nowhere and asked him to sell a crate of records.
-Stone obliged, and that’s how began distributing records in Florida.
+Stone obliged, and that’s how he began distributing records in Florida.

 Indie label 78rpm records are a crucial piece of history.
 Here are some of the labels Henry Stone distributed, was involved with, or had dealings with as found in the dustbin of history at Amoeba Records in L.A.